 (ii) Urban development

-There is a growing appreciation of the benefits that can be obtained from urban areas, particularly from the green and blue infrastructure, rather than simply how to mitigate the negative influences of those areas.
+There is a growing appreciation of the benefits that can be obtained from urban areas, particularly from the green and blue infrastructure (which can be very extensive), rather than simply how to mitigate the negative influences of those areas.
 We are interested in quantifying the provision of biodiversity, ecosystem goods and services in urban areas, the spatial variation in this provision, and particularly how this provision can most effectively be improved.

 (iii) Colonisation of urban areas

 Alongside the extinctions induced by urbanisation, an increasing number of native species are colonising urban environments for the first time.
-We are interested in how such colonisation processes take place.
+We are interested in how such colonisation processes take place, and the extent to which urban populations of species genetically diverge from non-urban populations.
 In particular, we have been using the European blackbird Turdus merula as a model study system.